gitpod-io/retired-gatsby-website/src/docs/languages/dotnet.md

 ## Running .NET Code in watch-mode

 Alternatively, you can also run your application in so-called watch-mode.
-In such configuration application will recompile and rerun itself every time you'll save any source file belonging to the project.
+In such configuration the application will recompile and rerun itself every time you save any source file belonging to the project.
 To run your code in watch-mode use `dotnet watch --project <FILE> run` where `<FILE>` is the path to the C# or F# project file you want to compile and run.

 ## Useful VSCode Extensions